Religion in Albania: Protestantism

 In the early 19th century, in accordance with the Protestant practice of making the Scriptures available to all people in their common tongue, the British and Foreign Bible Society began to make plans for the translation, printing, and distribution of the New Testament in Albanian.
 Soon Alexander Thomson, a Scottish missionary, joined the Society and visited Albania in 1863.
 Kostandin Kristoforidhi also joined the Society to translate the Scriptures in both Geg and Tosk dialects.
-In the late 19th century the Society's workers traveled throughout Albania distributing Bibles, under the leadership of Gjerasim Qiriazi who converted, preached the Gospel in Korça, and became the head of the first "Evangelical Brotherhood".
+In the late 19th century the Society's workers traveled throughout Albania distributing Bibles, under the leadership of Gjerasim Qiriazi who converted, preached the Gospel in Korçë, and became the head of the first "Evangelical Brotherhood".
 Qiriazi sought official government recognition for the Albanian Evangelical Church in 1887, a pursuit which would not be fulfilled until 10 March 2011 by Law No. 10394.